No obligations & no credit card required

 Wage Payment Act and FLSA

-Many employees are unaware and are often abused with regards to the application of the Fair Labor and Standards Act and the South Carolina Wage Payment Act.
+Many employees are unaware of and often abused regarding the application of the Fair Labor and Standards Act and the South Carolina Wage Payment Act.

-According to the Wage and Hour Division of the Department of Labor, for the year 2003 alone, over $212 million in back wages were paid due to violations of the overtime laws.
+According to the Wage and Hour Division of the Department of Labor, over $212 million in back wages were paid in 2003 alone due to violations of overtime laws.

-Aside from the payment of back wages, employers who violate overtime laws may be subject to both criminal liability and civil liability, including attorney fees.
+Employers who violate overtime laws may be subject to criminal and civil liability, including attorney fees, in addition to the payment of back wages.

-While the current federal minimum wage is $7.25 per hour, the last set on July 24, 2009, many states also has their own minimum wage laws.
+While the current federal minimum wage is $7.25 per hour, the last set on July 24, 2009, states also have their minimum wage laws.
 When there is a conflict between state and federal wage laws, the employee is entitled to whichever amount is higher as wages.

-There are exceptions though to the application of the minimum wage laws.
-If employers have employees that receive tips as part of their daily earnings, then these employees are entitled to a wage of $2.13 per hour under the following conditions:
+There are exceptions, though, to the application of the minimum wage laws.
+If employers have employees who receive tips as part of their daily earnings, then these employees are entitled to a wage of $2.13 per hour under the following conditions:

-• The number of tips received would be equal or greater than the federal minimum wage;
+• The number of tips received would be equal to or greater than the federal minimum wage;

-• The employee’s total monthly tip earnings are greater than $30;
+• The employee’s total monthly tip earnings are more significant than $30;

-Should the tips received by the employees plus their daily wages are less than the federal minimum wage, then the employer is required to pay for the difference between the two amounts.
+If the employees’ tips and daily wages are less than the federal minimum wage, the employer is required to pay the difference between the two amounts.

 Another exception to the minimum wage laws is the employment of underage workers.

-Unless an employee is classified as an exempt employee, employers are required to pay employees time and a half pay for all hours worked beyond forty in any given work week.
+Unless an employee is classified as exempt, employers must pay employees time and a half pay for all hours worked beyond forty in any given work week.

-However, the law though does not require an employee to pay his or her employees extra pay for working on weekends or holidays unless these hours are considered overtime work.
+However, the law does not require an employer to pay an employee extra pay for working on weekends or holidays unless these hours are considered overtime work.
 Extra pay for weekends or during holidays is entirely at the discretion of the employer.

 There are many ways that employers attempt to avoid compliance with the legally mandated overtime pay requirements.